SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    -> var airports = ["TYO": "Tokyo", "DUB": "Dublin"]
    << // airports : Dictionary<String, String> = ["DUB": "Dublin", "TYO": "Tokyo"]

-Because all of the keys in the literal are of the same type as each other, and likewise all of the values are of the same type as each other, Swift can infer that ``Dictionary<String, String>`` is the correct type to use for the ``airports`` dictionary.
+Because all keys in the literal are of the same type as each other, and likewise all values are of the same type as each other, Swift can infer that ``Dictionary<String, String>`` is the correct type to use for the ``airports`` dictionary.